Betfair attracts more gamblers with simpler product

-LONDON Betfair is attracting more gamblers to its website with simpler products, the online betting company said on Thursday, defending its strategy after rejection of a 1 billion pound takeover bid.
+LONDON Betfair (BETF.L) is attracting more gamblers to its website with simpler products, the online betting company said on Thursday, defending its strategy after rejection of a 1 billion pound ($1.5 billion) takeover bid.

 Launched in 2000 as an innovative online exchange where gamblers could bet against each other, the company now also offers more conventional fixed-odds betting on sports events to cater for a broader audience.